200 Participants Needed

 The trial requires that if you are taking psychotropic medication, you must be on a stable dose for at least 30 days before starting.
 You don't have to stop your current medications, but they need to be stable.

-Is the Brief Family Intervention (BFI) safe for use in PTSD treatment?
+What prior data suggests that the Brief Family Intervention (BFI) is safe for family involvement in PTSD treatment?

 JT